 Providence Hospital, a Catholic hospital located in Northeast Washington, D.C., was founded in 1861 by the Daughters of Charity of St. Vincent de Paul.
-At Providence Hospital, with its commitment to community care in a first-rate facility, more babies of poor mothers have been delivered than at any other hospital in the area.
 As the hospital grew, the administration remained focused on its overall mission, but the stresses of the modern healthcare environment became increasingly evident.
 Concerns about staff retention, sicker patients, insurance limitations and other challenges became more and more prevalent.

 In 2000 the administration felt the importance of developing a spiritual refuge — a place to find comfort, pray and begin healing.
 The Hospital Morale Initiative embraced the idea of a Healing Garden, to provide a retreat from the relentless rigors and stresses of medicine for all members of the hospital family.
-The Nature Sacred organization in Annapolis, Maryland, the Prince Charitable Trusts, and the Hospital Women’s Board all provided money or other support in order to make this new garden a reality.
-A site adjacent to the main entrance was selected.
+Nature Sacred, the Prince Charitable Trusts, and the Hospital Women’s Board all provided money or other support in order to make this new garden a reality.

 The garden is fully accessible and open to the public.
 All are welcome to visit the garden to rest, meditate or simply enjoy the sights and sounds of nature.

 Designer: Mahan Rykiel Associates, Inc.